+The team provide support to staff members in carrying out their safeguarding duties.
 All staff at St Luke's have a responsibility to provide a safe environment in which children can learn.

-If someone at our school sees an unusual or unexplained injury or mark, or if your child has said something worrying to us, we are required by law to make a referral.
-Please note it is not our job to investigate; Wolverhampton Council's Children's Services and the Graiseley Strengthening Families Hub will make the decision as to what happens next.
+If someone at our school sees an unusual or unexplained injury or mark, or if your child has said something worrying to us, we are required by law to make a referral to MASH (Wolverhampton's Multi-Agency Safeguarding Hub).
+Please note it is not our job to investigate; Wolverhampton Safeguarding Team will make the decision as to what happens next.